Degree Seeking Students

 Shawnee State University admits senior citizens (60 years of age or older on or before the first date of the term) for courses, on an audit (non-credit), space-available basis.
 Although formal application and registration is required, no tuition or course fees are charged.
 The student is responsible for any lab and other miscellaneous fees, books, or materials required for a course.
 The student is required to secure the permission of the instructor of a course if there are course prerequisites for a course.

-Please note: The Senior Citizen Option Form must be completed and submitted to the Student Business Center in the University Center along with the regular registration form.
+Please note: The Senior Citizen Option Form (PDF) must be completed and submitted to the Student Business Center in the University Center along with the regular registration form.
 If you register for your courses via your MySSU account, please make sure that you return this form to the Student Business Center.
 All courses taken for the term will be for non-credit.

 There is also a special, no cost, fitness program for seniors.
 Applications may be obtained at the James A. Rhodes Athletic Center.